sfavorite/GettingAndCleaningData/Codebook.md

 * Standing - value 5
 * Laying - value 6

-# H2 Extracted Features with Mean or Standard Deviation values along with the subject and activity performed.
-1 subject
-2 activity
-3 tBodyAccmeanX
-4 tBodyAccmeanY
-5 tBodyAccmeanZ
-6 tBodyAccstdX
-7 tBodyAccstdY
-8 tBodyAccstdZ
-9 tGravityAccmeanX
-10 tGravityAccmeanY
-11 tGravityAccmeanZ
-12 tGravityAccstdX
-13 tGravityAccstdY
-14 tGravityAccstdZ
-15 tBodyAccJerkmeanX
-16 tBodyAccJerkmeanY
-17 tBodyAccJerkmeanZ
-18 tBodyAccJerkstdX
-19 tBodyAccJerkstdY
-20 tBodyAccJerkstdZ
-21 tBodyGyromeanX
-22 tBodyGyromeanY
-23 tBodyGyromeanZ
-24 tBodyGyrostdX
-25 tBodyGyrostdY
-26 tBodyGyrostdZ
-27 tBodyGyroJerkmeanX
-28 tBodyGyroJerkmeanY
-29 tBodyGyroJerkmeanZ
-30 tBodyGyroJerkstdX
-31 tBodyGyroJerkstdY
-32 tBodyGyroJerkstdZ
-33 tBodyAccMagmean
-34 tBodyAccMagstd
-35 tGravityAccMagmean
-36 tGravityAccMagstd
-37 tBodyAccJerkMagmean
-38 tBodyAccJerkMagstd
-39 tBodyGyroMagmean
-40 tBodyGyroMagstd
-41 tBodyGyroJerkMagmean
-42 tBodyGyroJerkMagstd
-43 fBodyAccmeanX
-44 fBodyAccmeanY
-45 fBodyAccmeanZ
-46 fBodyAccstdX
-47 fBodyAccstdY
-48 fBodyAccstdZ
-49 fBodyAccJerkmeanX
-50 fBodyAccJerkmeanY
-51 fBodyAccJerkmeanZ
-52 fBodyAccJerkstdX
-53 fBodyAccJerkstdY
-54 fBodyAccJerkstdZ
-55 fBodyGyromeanX
-56 fBodyGyromeanY
-57 fBodyGyromeanZ
-58 fBodyGyrostdX
-59 fBodyGyrostdY
-60 fBodyGyrostdZ
-61 fBodyAccMagmean
-62 fBodyAccMagstd
-63 fBodyBodyAccJerkMagmean
-64 fBodyBodyAccJerkMagstd
-65 fBodyBodyGyroMagmean
-66 fBodyBodyGyroMagstd
-67 fBodyBodyGyroJerkMagmean
-68 fBodyBodyGyroJerkMagstd
+### Extracted Features with Mean or Standard Deviation values along with the subject and activity performed.
+Sixty-six features that were either the Mean or Standard Deviation were taken from the total combined data and along with the subject and activity a data set (combined.data in the R code) was created.
+From this data set an independent tidy data set ("tidydata.txt") with the average of each variable for each activity and each subject.
+Also the column names were set to R standard names by removing the characters "()" and "-".

+1. subject
+2. activity
+3. tBodyAccmeanX
+4. tBodyAccmeanY
+5. tBodyAccmeanZ
+6. tBodyAccstdX
+7. tBodyAccstdY
+8. tBodyAccstdZ
+9. tGravityAccmeanX
+10. tGravityAccmeanY
+11. tGravityAccmeanZ
+12. tGravityAccstdX
+13. tGravityAccstdY
+14. tGravityAccstdZ
+15. tBodyAccJerkmeanX
+16. tBodyAccJerkmeanY
+17. tBodyAccJerkmeanZ
+18. tBodyAccJerkstdX
+19. tBodyAccJerkstdY
+20. tBodyAccJerkstdZ
+21. tBodyGyromeanX
+22. tBodyGyromeanY
+23. tBodyGyromeanZ
+24. tBodyGyrostdX
+25. tBodyGyrostdY
+26. tBodyGyrostdZ
+27. tBodyGyroJerkmeanX
+28. tBodyGyroJerkmeanY
+29. tBodyGyroJerkmeanZ
+30. tBodyGyroJerkstdX
+31. tBodyGyroJerkstdY
+32. tBodyGyroJerkstdZ
+33. tBodyAccMagmean
+34. tBodyAccMagstd
+35. tGravityAccMagmean
+36. tGravityAccMagstd
+37. tBodyAccJerkMagmean
+38. tBodyAccJerkMagstd
+39. tBodyGyroMagmean
+40. tBodyGyroMagstd
+41. tBodyGyroJerkMagmean
+42. tBodyGyroJerkMagstd
+43. fBodyAccmeanX
+44. fBodyAccmeanY
+45. fBodyAccmeanZ
+46. fBodyAccstdX
+47. fBodyAccstdY
+48. fBodyAccstdZ
+49. fBodyAccJerkmeanX
+50. fBodyAccJerkmeanY
+51. fBodyAccJerkmeanZ
+52. fBodyAccJerkstdX
+53. fBodyAccJerkstdY
+54. fBodyAccJerkstdZ
+55. fBodyGyromeanX
+56. fBodyGyromeanY
+57. fBodyGyromeanZ
+58. fBodyGyrostdX
+59. fBodyGyrostdY
+60. fBodyGyrostdZ
+61. fBodyAccMagmean
+62. fBodyAccMagstd
+63. fBodyBodyAccJerkMagmean
+64. fBodyBodyAccJerkMagstd
+65. fBodyBodyGyroMagmean
+66. fBodyBodyGyroMagstd
+67. fBodyBodyGyroJerkMagmean
+68. fBodyBodyGyroJerkMagstd

 References
 ----------